DSKunth/Data-Modeling-with-Postgres/README.md

 ## Project Files

-The folowing project files are created:
+The following project files are created:

 1.	**test.ipynb** displays the first few rows of each table.
 This is to check the database that the records are loaded successfully.